apache/airflow/docs/apache-airflow/howto/upgrading-from-1-10/index.rst

 Several of the providers (http, ftp, sqlite, imap) will also be installed automatically when you install Airflow even without extras.
 You can read more about providers at :doc:`apache-airflow-providers:index`.

-Step 5: Upgrade Airflow DAGs
+Step 5: Upgrade Airflow Dags
 ''''''''''''''''''''''''''''

 **Change to undefined variable handling in templates**